vanderbilt-data-science/dirty-data/README.md

 https://cran.r-project.org/web/packages/mlbench/index.html

 MLBench is a reformatting of some of the datasets commonly used in UCI Machine Learning Repository and supporting code for benchmarking.
 The dataframes are stored in the mlbench-data subdirectory as read-to-use csv files.

+## NYC Flight Data

+A perennial favorite!
+This data is provided in the nycflights13 package, but is included here in the nycflights13 folder for practice in reading data from CSVs.